mighdoll/thimbleberry/packages/linker/README.md

 }
 ```

-Linking imports to get wgsl in `myDriver.ts`:
+Load wgsl strings, and then link them together in `myDriver.ts`:

 ```
-import rand from "./randModule.wgsl?raw";  // ?raw is vite syntax.
-See Build Support. import myShader from "./myShader.wgsl?raw";
+import randWgsl from "./randModule.wgsl?raw";  // ?raw is vite syntax.
+See Build Support. import myShaderWgsl from "./myShader.wgsl?raw";

-const registry = new ModuleRegistry(rand); // register the linkable exports const code = linkWgsl(myShader, registry); // merge any imported text device.createShaderModule({ code });       // pass the wgsl string to WebGPU
+const registry = new ModuleRegistry(randWgsl); // register the linkable exports const code = linkWgsl(myShaderWgsl, registry); // merge any imported text device.createShaderModule({ code });           // pass the wgsl string to WebGPU
 ```

 ### Main API

-`linkWgsl(src, registry)` merge any imports into src.

 `new ModuleRegistry(wgslFragment1, wgslFragment2)` register wgsl modules for imports to use.

+`linkWgsl(src, registry, params?)` merge any imported wgsl fragments into src with optional dynamic parameters.

+#### Advanced features
 `registry.registerTemplate()` register a template function for transforming text.

 `registry.registerGenerator(name, fn, params?, moduleName?)` register a code generation function
 that can be imported.

 ### Syntax